 The future recoverability of all receivable balances is assessed at each period end.
 Refer to note 10 for further detail in relation to the deferred consideration receivable from Vulcan Copper Limited ("Vulcan").
 Vulcan has failed to make any repayments since Feb 2019 and has not paid any of the interest due on the balance since 14 October 2019.
-AIC has been unable to resolve the non-payment through consultation with Vulcan and is currently considering remedial actions available to the Company.
-While AIC intends to exhaust all available avenues to recover value from this transaction, the Directors have made the decision to fully impair the value of the asset given the failure of the counterparty to meet its payment obligations and uncertainty in relation to resolution of the matter.
+AIC has been unable to resolve the non-payment through consultation with Vulcan but continues to consider remedial actions available to the Company.

+During the year ended 31 December 2019, the Directors made the decision to fully impair the value of the asset given the failure of the counterparty to meet its payment obligations and uncertainty in relation to resolution of the matter.
+While AIC intends to exhaust all avenues to recover value from this transaction, there have not been any developments in the year ended 31 December 2020 which would indicate any change in the decision to fully impair the value of the asset.